 The BSP's preferred and most commonly used payment method is electronic funds transfer or direct debit.

-Please note that the Cash form of payment is not available for the IATA GoLite accreditation option which doesn’t require any financial security.
-It’s only included in the GoStandard and GoGlobal plans that have the Remittance Holding Capacity (RHC) assigned to the agency (we’ll describe these accreditation types further).
+Please note that the Cash payment flow is not available for the IATA GoLite accreditation option, which doesn’t require financial security.
+It’s only included in the GoStandard, GoEurozone, and GoGlobal plans that have the Remittance Holding Capacity (RHC) assigned to the agency (we’ll describe these accreditation types further).

 The exact formula for RHC calculation and other related details can be found in the BSP Manual.